 There have been a lot of new innovations in the Jamstack ecosystem already in 2020.
 Let's look at some of the major highlights including new static site generators and new deployment tools.

 While all of us at Stackbit have been firm believers in the Jamstack for pretty much as long as it's been a thing, but 2020 is really feeling like the year it goes mainstream!
 In fact, data from Netlify's recent State of the Jamstack community survey confirm that "Jamstack is seeing a wave of mainstream adoption."
+Developer communities are increasingly curious about the Jamstack and adopting its various tools as they quickly realize the value of the architecture.

 This year has been filled with new tools and new offerings in the Jamstack ecosystem.
 Our goal at Stackbit is to let you use the tools you choose, so we're always trying to stay on top of the latest trends in the community.
 In this post, I want to cover some of the recent tools that have been trending in the Jamstack ecosystem.